Disturbance Ecohydrologist at UC Merced

 I study the impacts of land-cover and climate change on ecohydrologic processes.
 My most recent project is exploring the connections between land management, wildfire, and ecosystem processes.

-I am native Californian who when not working, is usually spending time with my wife and two boys.
+When I am not working, I am usually spending time with my wife and two boys.
 My interests include building with blocks, reading Captain Underpants and playing Pokémon… OK, actually my boys’ interests, but I get roped into doing them quite frequently.
-Time for cycling, backpacking and world travel is much more elusive.
+Time for cycling, backpacking and world travel is more elusive.

 Example of Published Work: Bart R, Hope A. (2014) Inter-seasonal variability in baseflow recession rates: The role of aquifer antecedent storage in central California watersheds.
 Journal of Hydrology, 519, 205-213. doi:10.1016/j.jhydrol.2014.07.020